Updated: Sep 2

-The constellation Orion features a nebula, interstellar cloud of dust, hydrogen, helium the brightest nebula in the sky and occupying an area twice the diameter of the full Moon, often seen as the middle "star" in the "sword" of Orion, which are the three stars located south of Orion's Belt and has a nebula beneath his belt.
+The constellation Orion features the brightest nebula in the sky and occupying an area twice the diameter of the full Moon, often seen as the middle "star" in the "sword" of Orion, which are the three stars located south of Orion's Belt and has a nebula beneath his belt.
 Perhaps the sword or sword sheaf which is sometimes shown on the archangel between his legs refers to the Orion nebula.
 However, according to Wikipedia, the Orion Nebula was not mentioned by some of the main astronomers till the 17th century, for example Ptolomy fails to mention it, and so it is difficult to explain how the nebula might be featured or at least referred to indirectly in paintings that date back to the 15th century.
 The discovery of the Orion Nebula in modern times is attributed to the French astronomer Nicolas-Claude Fabri de Peiresc, on November 26, 1610.
 It is however visible without a telescope, with the naked eye.
 The Orion Nebula is an example of a stellar nursery where new stars are being born, and so you could make the comparison between it and an area below the belt of a great warrior or hunting figure as indicative of the hero's virility.
 The stars of Orion's belt, also known as the Three Kings or Three Sisters, are Alnitak, Alnilam and Mintaka, and they have been shown to be linked to the pyramids at Giza by Robert Bauval.
 Orion is most visible in the evening sky from January to March.
 Wikipedia says that it's not visible in the summer in the Northern Hemisphere, but I often see it in the summer months, in Spain, low on the horizon, yes, but it's there.

 The serpent that Ophiuchus holds in this picture is in fact the target of Hercules's aim.